jiayiwang00/echo360-subtitles/README.en.md

 English | [简体中文](./README.md)

 This is a Chrome extension for `Echo360`.
-It automatically reads `.vtt` subtitle files from the page and displays bilingual subtitles during video playback.
+It automatically reads `.vtt` subtitle files from the page and auto translate displays bilingual subtitles during video playback.

 Note: This code was generated with AI assistance [ChatGPT/Codex]